timonus/browser-ios/README.md

 ## Swift 3 Update

 We are currently in the process of migrating Brave from Swift 2.3 to Swift 3.1.
-To inquire or ask any questions plesae see #799.
+To inquire or ask any questions please see #799.
 All related PRs should be pointed at the associated Swift3 branch.

 ## Setup